Amader Ei Poth Jodi Na Sesh Hoy: Plot

-Urmi Rakshit (Sarkar) is the granddaughter of a well known industrialist, Rajat Shubhra Rakshit.
+Urmi Rakshit (Sarkar) is the granddaughter of a well-known industrialist, Rajat Shubhra Rakshit.
 After losing her father at a very young age in a car accident which also made her mother sick for a long time, she was brought up by her paternal aunt and uncle (Gayatree Rakshit and Hirak Subhra Rakshit) who pamper her.
 But unbeknownst to her, their motives are sinister.
 It is revealed to the viewers that they orchestrated the car accident in which Urmi's father was killed, and their goal is to keep Urmi under their control so they can ultimately take over her share of the family inheritance.
 Satyaki Sarkar is a taxi driver hailing from a middle-class joint family.
 He was a good student but had to give up his dreams in order to take care of his family, but he dreams of having his own app-cab company someday.
-They fall in love for each other.
-The rest of the story revolves around how they help each other and take a oath to stay beside each other throughout their lives.
+They fall in love with each other.
+The rest of the story revolves around how they help each other and take an oath to stay beside each other throughout their lives.